-Part of the Boston African American National Historic Site, the African Meeting House served as the religious, cultural and political center of the free black community in antebellum Boston.
+Part of the Boston African American National Historic Site, the African Meeting House served as the religious, cultural and political center of the free Black community in antebellum Boston.
 Church services, classes and celebrations were held here.
-It is part of the Black Heritage Trail -- 14 sites that tell the story of the African American community in Boston.
+It is part of the Black Heritage Trail — 14 sites that tell the story of the Black community in Boston.
 The remarkable people of this community were leaders in the Abolition Movement, the Underground Railroad and the early struggle for equal rights and education.

-The swamp’s isolation, however, made it an ideal place for those that didn’t want to be found.
-For centuries, slaves escaped to the Great Dismal Swamp.
+The swamp’s isolation, however, made it an ideal place for those who didn’t want to be found.
+For centuries, enslaved people escaped to the Great Dismal Swamp.
 For many, the sprawl of densely forested wetlands on the Virginia-North Carolina border was a stopping point on their journey northward.
 For others, the swamp became a permanent home where they established hidden, self-sufficient settlements on islands scattered through the flooded forest.

 It’s impossible to know exactly how many people called the Great Dismal Swamp home, but recent research at Great Dismal Swamp National Wildlife Refuge suggests that as many as 50,000 people may have lived there.